reversesigh/cosmos_node-initial_setup/05_ssh_key_login.md

 `ssh gaianode`

-Obviously make sure to edit `gaianode` to match your own needs/settings.
+Make sure to edit `gaianode` to match your own needs/settings.